Emma specialises in corporate and commercial law, focusing on superannuation, KiwiSaver, managed funds and privacy/official information.

 Her expertise on funds and superannuation matters has seen her seconded to three large financial services firms.

 She presents at industry seminars and regularly writes articles on topical issues, offering practical thoughts and proactive solutions for clients.

-Recognised as a next generation lawyer in Legal 500 Asia Pacific 2020.
+Emma is recognised as a next generation lawyer by Legal 500 Asia Pacific 2020.